How to Improve Building Operations, Facilities, and Workplace Strategy

 Once we go past the infrastructure of a campus or building and look at the people and operations that are housed inside, our focus flips to workplace management.

 This doesn’t mean tracking every employee like a robot or treating practices and office culture as if it should be predictable and cold.
 Rather this looks at how people use the workplace and elevating space to meet their needs.
 For York region, workplace solutions were a large part of their focus over the previous 2 years.

 Integrated workplace management systems.
-IWMS can cover a lot of ground with their capabilities; tracking occupancy and seat use with reservation and booking solutions to show you who is in the office and when, space management and space inventory to help paint a picture of how your space is being used and how much of it is.
-Ultimately the end goal here is to give organizations full scope looks at office space so they can decide how best to improve it for the people who use it.
+IWMS can cover a lot of ground with their capabilities; tracking occupancy across floors with booking tools to show you who is in the office and when.
+This practice of space management helps paint a picture of how your space is being used and how much of it is.
+Ultimately the end goal here is to give organizations full scope looks at office space as it evolves so they can decide how best to improve it for the people who use it.

-Space management started to rise in importance over the pandemic, as people were restricted in where they could go or how many people could be there.
-With this, Region of Yorks BIIAM team decided to take a unique approach to space management; opting to use space management to outline where they don’t want people to go.
+Space management began its rise in importance over the pandemic, as people were restricted in where they could go or how many people could be in an office space.
+With this, one of our clients, Region of Yorks BIIAM team, decided to take a unique approach to space management; opting to use space management to outline where they don’t want people to go.